 Students are required to notify the Registrar's Office in writing of any change of name, address, phone number, and/or emergency contact(s).
-Changes in address, phone number, and/or emergency contact(s) can be made by filling out the change of name/address form located in the Registrar's Office or by emailing the information to registrar@medaille.edu.
+Changes in address, phone number, and/or emergency contact(s) can be made by filling out the Change of Name/Address form or by emailing the information to registrar@medaille.edu.
 Name changes must be accompanied by official documentation (i.e. birth certificate, government-issued ID, divorce decree, marriage certificate, etc.).